 Hi guys,

-The part I'm having difficulty with, is where Augustine calls the Eucharist a "figure of the body and blood of Christ" and in another place specifically rebukes anyone who takes anything that's a figure literally.
+The part I'm having difficulty with, is where Augustine calls the Eucharist a figure of the body and blood of Christ and in another place specifically rebukes anyone who takes anything that's a figure literally.

-Now I can simply point out that he needs to refute what I've already written about where Augustine says that it is truly the body and blood of Christ, but that doesn't really solve the issue — all that does is get us to a stalemate where he points to his text to support his view and I point to my text to support my view.
+Now I can simply point out that he needs to refute what I've already written about where Augustine says that it is truly the Body and Blood of Christ, but that doesn't really solve the issue — all that does is get us to a stalemate where he points to his text to support his view and I point to my text to support my view.

 I can answer his point about the Eucharist being a sign.
 Basically we agree that it is a sign, but being a sign is not the same as being a symbol, nor is it inconsistent with a literal understanding of the Eucharist.